 Toilet riser: A toilet riser should be a necessary household item after any type of hip replacement.
 Toilet risers are clipped onto the toilet bowl in order to give the user a few more inches of lift to maintain the “knees below the hips in sitting” precaution.
 Toilet risers can be just the clip-on feature or can include arm-rests.

-- Arms make it easier to get on and off
+- 5" rise make it easier to get on and off toilet

 Armrests are recommended for people who don’t have grab bars or a stationary counter next to the toilet to push off of.
 Some individuals choose to slide their commode over the toilet, which is fine if there is enough height and if the commode will fit in the bathroom.